GlacioHack/xdem/doc/source/coregistration.md

 ### The {class}`~xdem.coreg.Coreg` object

 Each coregistration method implemented in xDEM inherits their interface from the {class}`~xdem.coreg.Coreg` class<sup>1</sup>, and has the following methods:
+- {func}`~xdem.coreg.Coreg.fit_and_apply` for estimating the transformation and applying it in one step,
+- {func}`~xdem.coreg.Coreg.info` for plotting the metadata, including inputs and outputs of the coregistration.

+The two above methods cover most uses.
+More specific methods are also available:
-- {func}`~xdem.coreg.Coreg.fit` for estimating the transform.
+- {func}`~xdem.coreg.Coreg.fit` for estimating the transformation without applying it,
-- {func}`~xdem.coreg.Coreg.apply` for applying the transform to a DEM.
+- {func}`~xdem.coreg.Coreg.apply` for applying an estimated transformation,
-- {func}`~xdem.coreg.AffineCoreg.to_matrix` to convert the transform to a 4x4 transformation matrix, if possible.
+- {func}`~xdem.coreg.AffineCoreg.to_matrix` to convert the transform to a 4x4 transformation matrix, if possible,
 - {func}`~xdem.coreg.AffineCoreg.from_matrix` to create a coregistration from a 4x4 transformation matrix.

 ```{margin}
 <sup>1</sup>In a style inspired by [scikit-learn's pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html#sklearn-linear-model-linearregression).
 ```

-{func}`~xdem.coreg.Coreg.fit` is called to estimate the transform, and then this transform can be used or exported using the subsequent methods.

 **Inheritance diagram of implemented coregistrations:**